 WELCOME TO A WHOLE NEW WORLD!

-whatever has brought you here, we hope you find all the information you need and that you give hot yoga a try. it really could be a life changing experience!
+Whatever has brought you here, we hope you find all the information you need and that you give hot yoga a try.
+It really could be a life changing experience!

 BEING PREPARED FOR CLASS

-- we don’t suggest you eat too much before a hot yoga session - preferably a light meal around 2 hours before class.
+We don’t suggest you eat too much before a hot yoga session - preferably a light meal around 2 hours before class.

-- make sure you are well hydrated.
+Make sure you are well hydrated.

-- if you feel dizzy or uncomfortable at any time, gently stop what you’re doing and lie on your back until the feeling passes. try to stay in the room.
+If you feel dizzy or uncomfortable at any time, gently stop what you’re doing and lie on your back until the feeling passes.
+Try to stay in the room.

-- for your first few classes, try to find a space towards the back of the room - the more advanced yogis tend to be in the front, which means if you get lost, you can watch them!
+For your first few classes, try to find a space towards the back of the room - the more advanced yogis tend to be in the front, which means if you get lost, you can watch them!

-- for your first class, please arrive a good 15 minutes before class starts to register and settle in.
+For your first class, please arrive a good 15 minutes before class starts to register and settle in.

-- please be aware that we do not allow late comers into the classes.
+Please be aware that we do not allow late comers into the classes.

 WHAT TO WEAR

-- avoid wearing any overpowering fragrance or heavy jewellery.
+Avoid wearing any overpowering fragrance or heavy jewellery.

-- if you have long hair, you should tie it up so it’s secure but comfortable.
+If you have long hair, you should tie it up so it’s secure but comfortable.

 WHAT TO BRING

-- bring your yoga mat, a long towel and a bottle of water.
+Bring your yoga mat, a long towel and a bottle of water.

-- if you’re having a shower at the studio, bring an extra set of clothes and a second towel.
+If you’re having a shower at the studio, bring an extra set of clothes and a second towel.

-- bring a packet or bag in which to store your sweaty wet clothes!
+Bring a packet or bag in which to store your sweaty wet clothes!

-- please leave your belongings in the change room.
+Leave your belongings in the change room.

-- please try to be on time - we don’t allow latecomers in as it disrupts the class.
+Be on time - we don’t allow latecomers in as it disrupts the class.

-- please don’t talk inside the studio.
+No talking inside the studio.

-- please don’t leave the studio until the class has ended. if you absolutely need to go to the bathroom, leave between postures – quietly and with as little disruption as possible.
+Please don’t leave the studio until the class has ended.
+If you absolutely need to go to the bathroom, leave between postures – quietly and with as little disruption as possible.